The average person doesn’t have enough in savings to pay off a $500 medical bill.

-What to do instead: Go to your doctor and find out from the best source which exact vitamins you should take and if you even need any.
-If you're on a special diet, then you should definitely look into what vitamins you need.
+What to do instead: Go to your doctor and find out from the best source which specific vitamins you should take and if you even need any.
+If you’re on a special diet, then you should look into what vitamins you need.

-Tampons and pads have ingredients in them that aren't really regulated.
+Tampons and pads have ingredients in them that aren’t regulated.
 Shocked?

 Me too!
 Somehow, tampons don’t need regulations around their ingredients.
 Read the other reasons you shouldn’t be wearing tampons here.
 It’s kind of scary.

 What to do instead: Invest in a Diva Cup.
 They range around $30 and can last a year, or more depending on how well you care for it.
 They’re also fantastic for the environment, as tampons are destructive to the environment.